+Some investors suggest higher share prices are justified because, in many cases, these businesses are profitable and generate good levels of cash.
 Other investors argue share prices have risen too far, too fast – if future earnings growth doesn’t meet investor expectations, their share prices could be vulnerable to a setback.

 Five year sector performance

 Past performance is not a guide to future returns.
-Source: Lipper IM to 31/03/2018.
+Source: Lipper IM to 30/11/2018.